MisterSeajay/MisterSeajay/docs/downthetube.md

 ## About

-This app uses Python's FastAPI to serve a (very) simple web UI that allows the user to submit a YouTube video URL so that the video can be downloaded by the app and served as a stand-alone video.
+This app uses Python's FastAPI to serve a (very) simple web UI that allows the user to submit a YouTube video URL so that the file can be downloaded by the app and served as a stand-alone video.

-## Purpose
+## Motivation

 The intention is to provide a means for family members to access YouTube videos even when they are blocked from accessing _youtube.com_ links directly.
 This was